 open_log_file_cache max=1000 inactive=20s valid=1m min_uses=2;

-- Validate the updated Nginx configuration syntax.
+- Test the updated Nginx configuration before reloading the service.

 $ sudo nginx -t nginx: the configuration file /etc/nginx/nginx.conf syntax is ok nginx: configuration file /etc/nginx/nginx.conf test is successful